›› Welcome to P'nai Or!

 P'nai Or means 'Faces of Light' in Hebrew.

-Check out our Calendar, or refer to your "Calendar" and "Announcements" mailings for the most up-to-date listing of services, classes, and events.
-If you're not receiving our weekly announcement emails and would like to, please contact firstname.lastname@example.org and request to subscribe to "Announcements.
+Check out our Calendar, or refer to your "This Week" announcements for the most up-to-date listing of services, classes, and events.
+If you're not receiving our weekly announcement emails and would like to, please contact firstname.lastname@example.org and request to subscribe to "This Week."

 The shuk is open.